mosahel01/mosahel01/README.md

-- 👋 Hi, I’m an Engineering leader and a GNU/Linux Enthusiasts based somewhere in Asia.
+👋 Hi, I’m an Engineering leader and a GNU/Linux Enthusiasts based Nowhere in Thar.

-I have over 10 months of experience working mostly with configuring linux & window managers.
+I am an Experienced ricer working mostly with configuring linux & window managers.
 I am a Seasoned Ricer who's supposingly learning website development.
 I am a huge fan of open-source and have advocated with sate.

+- i used Arch Btw!